JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 !!! tip "Julia Billiard logo animation"
     Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard", which is the logo of our package!
+!!! tip "Julia Billiard logo animation"
+    Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard", which is the logo of our package!

 ## About Billiards